-Any time you pay for a full-service wash you’re typically looking at around $20 to $30
+Any time you pay for a full-service wash you’re typically looking at around $20 to $30.

 In terms of unlimited programs, most of these are just like automatic car washes you normally visit, although some may be conveyer-driven where an attendant will align your vehicle on a conveyer at the entrance.

-Unlimited wash clubs are pretty common at most car wash franchises (with employees) and is a great option that usually only applies to exterior washing.
+Unlimited wash clubs are pretty common at most car wash franchises (with employees) and are a great option that usually only applies to exterior washing.

-At Mr. Car Wash in Maryland (for example) for $50 a month you can receive unlimited platinum full serve washes, as opposed to $37 per wash otherwise.
+At Mr. Car Wash in Maryland (for example) for $50 a month, you can receive unlimited platinum full serve washes, as opposed to $37 per wash otherwise.
 Within two washes, you’re already saving!

-Club Member Lanes with RFID Scanning
+Club member lanes with RFID scanning

-With unlimited programs, you also usually have a dedicated members-only lane which is great for busy days when there are a huge line of cars waiting in line at the other gates.
+With unlimited programs, you also usually have a dedicated members-only lane which is great for busy days when there is a huge line of cars waiting in line at the other gates.

 Some washes like Tommy-Express will simply use your license plate as verification, opening the gate after a successful match.

 Some of these car wash companies do offer discounts if you sign up for more than one vehicle, usually $5-$10 off the monthly price for the second vehicle.

 Most of the time with unlimited wash programs, pricing starts at around $20 per month which includes your most basic wash with no interior detailing services.
 This usually includes a basic touchless wash, followed by hand drying by a staff member.

-These packages usually range from about $50 to $75 per month, but are great if you are constantly on the road and desire a clean car inside and out.
+These packages usually range from about $50 to $75 per month but are great if you are constantly on the road and desire a clean car inside and out.

 These unlimited full-service packages (including interior detailing) are great if you work out of your car, eat in your car, or drive for a ride-sharing company and need to keep everything presentable.